Dr. Randy Rapp

 Legion of Merit, U.S. Army, for leadership of construction and engineering support functions at U.S. Army Engineer District Nashville, TN, upon retirement, 1992-1995.

-Certificates of Appreciation from the Governors of Kentucky and Tennessee, and the mayor of Nashville, TN, for accomplishments while serving at U.S. Army Engineer District Nashville, 1992 95.
+Certificates of Appreciation from the Governors of Kentucky and Tennessee, and the mayor of Nashville, TN, for leadership while serving at U.S. Army Engineer District-Nashville, 1992-95.

 Southwest Asia Service Medal, for service in Turkey during and after the Persian Gulf War within threatening conditions, 1991.